sharmasudhir1234/Shell/README.md

 # Shell
-Schell Scripts for reference to verify git fetch command
+Schell Scripts for reference to verify git fetch command.